kene111/curacel_test/README.md

 3) Model could not be uploaded to github due to how large it is.

-Other Solutions to solving the imbalanced dataset:
+Other possible Solutions to solving the imbalanced dataset:
 1) dropping the toyota models with cars lower than 100 images.
 2) Using GANs to generate more image data for the lower classes.
-3)